GlobalMEMS/eCompass-Example-Code-AT-START-F403/README.md

 //#define USE_GMC303
 ```

-* For GMC306x, default sensor is GMC306.
-For GMC306A, uncomment the `USE_GMC306A` macro in the **gmc306x.h** for correct configuration.
+* For GMC306x, default sensor is GMC306A.
+For GMC306, comment out the `USE_GMC306A` macro in the **gmc306x.h** for correct configuration.
 ```
 /* Uncomment below macro for GMC306A */
-//#define USE_GMC306A
+#define USE_GMC306A
 ```

 Sensor Layout Pattern
 ---------------------
-Sensor layout pattern is defined by the following macro in the "main.c"
+Sensor layout pattern is defined by the following macro in the "main.c".
+The default layout pattern definition is referred to the **Sensor Fusion Arduino Daughter Board V1.0**.
 ```
-#define MAG_LAYOUT_PATTERN          PAT1   //magnetometer layout pattern
+#define MAG_LAYOUT_PATTERN          PAT2   //magnetometer layout pattern
 #define ACC_LAYOUT_PATTERN          PAT5   //accelerometer layout pattern
 ```